NBKRedSpy/Quasimorph-Map-Markers/SteamReadMe.txt

 The settings can be configured.

 * The hover listing can be exploited to show anything on the map, but I leave that to the user's personal preferences on such matters :)
+** Currently the mod supports different marker colors, but cannot be added using the mouse on the minimap.
+This may or may not be changed in the future.

 [h1]Configuration[/h1]